tkowalski9938/tylerfish/README.md

 Please let me know if you have any suggestions. 👍

 ### Currently doing:
-- Writing interpreter for UCI protocol
+- Bitboard representation

 ### Work done:
-- UCI-compatible GUI setup locally
+- Basic interpreter for UCI protocol